owlbarn/tutorial/book/regression/README.md

 ![An example of using linear regression to fit data](images/regression/plot_00.png "linalg plot 00"){ width=60% #fig:linear-algebra:plot_00}

-Another approach is from the perspective of function optimisation instead of regression.
+Of course, since the process of finding suitable parameters can be performed using gradient descent methods, another approach to the regression problem is from the perspective of function optimisation instead of regression.
-We can use the gradient descent optimisation method in Owl and apply it directly on the cost function [@eq:regression:eq02].
+We can use the gradient descent optimisation methods introduced in the Optimisation chapter, and apply them directly on the cost function [@eq:regression:eq02].
 As a matter of fact, the regression functions in Owl are mostly implemented using the `minimise_weight` function from the optimisation module.

 ## Multiple Regression